Syed-MuhammadAbdullah/SCD_Project/README.md

+If you are interested to see the execution of the project then see the execution video on my youtube channel --> https://youtu.be/NRXtxidLzbk?feature=shared

 ⚡ Electricity Bill Management System
 This is my SCD Semester Project, built using Java.
 It includes an Admin Panel and a User Portal for managing electricity billing.
 🔹 Features